xmarva/xmarva/README.md

 # 👋 Hi, I’m Eva

 I'm an ML Engineer with 6 years of experience in R&D: Computer Vision and NLP. \
-Currently focusing on Transformer-based architectures, exploring model optimization and building scalable ML systems. \
+Currently focusing on model optimization and building scalable ML / MLOps pipelines. \
-Learn more about my approach to AI and work experience on my [website](https://xmarva.github.io).
+Learn more about my approach to AI and work experience on my [cute little website](https://xmarva.github.io).

 ## 🧠 My Work Principles